plahteenlahti/lahteenlahti.fi/content/blog/designing-a-winning-hackathon-concept/index.md

 ---
-title: 'Designing a winning hackathon concept'
+title: "Designing a winning hackathon concept"
-date: '2019-01-11'
+date: "2019-01-11"
 ---

 #### Using a service design mindset to win hackathons